dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 and generally increase the potential for profit via the structure of nodes on the "graph" of energy infrastructure.

 Again, steal all my ideas.
 I don't actually care.
-I have so many that my mind itself is considered a global security threat, apparently.
+Most of them aren't exactly novel and I'm not sure why I'm thus tormented for writing about them.
+I have so many that my mind itself is considered a global security threat, apparently...
+But the volunteer social media therapist(s) remind me of how delusional I am.
+I think I should listen to them, and look the other why while I'm tormented and all my ideas are stolen.
 Isn't that wonderful?
-All you motherfucking crypto-Leninist shitdicks have to deal with the consequences for fucking me in the ass all this time.
-Because, apparently, what comes out of my mind isn't so worthless as you'd like my family, friends and everyone in the world to think.
+Your [communist vigilante psychiatrists] and ensured that all you crypto-Leninist shitdicks have to deal with the consequences for fucking me in the ass all this time.
+Apparently, what comes out of my mind isn't so worthless and delusional as you'd prefer for my family, friends and everyone else in the world to believe.

+#### I'm A Nice Guy.
+Don't Make Me Come Over There And Beat That Brow

 I'd like to see some of you sit there and read my articles aloud on video.
 It would probably be amusing, though I'd really prefer to